Fudgedotdotdot/Fudgedotdotdot.github.io/posts/phishing_infrastructure/phishing_infra.md

       - "127.0.0.1:8443:8443"
     command: ["sleep", "infinity"]
 ```
-We mount the `/opt/evilginx2/config` directory to `/root/.evilginx/` to upload our own configuration file from Ansible.
-Phishlet and redirector directories are also mounted, in case we need to use a phishlet that isn't built into the image.
+We mount the `/opt/evilginx2/config`directory to `/root/.evilginx/`upload our own configuration file from Ansible.
+Phishlets and redirectors directories are also mounted in case we need to use a phishlet that isn't built into the image.

 #### Redirect IOC